albynbabu/albynbabu/README.md

 - 👋 Hi, I’m @albynbabu
 - 👀 I’m interested in development
 - 🌱 I’m currently learning Angular
-- 📫 How to reach me at ababu@vibrenthealth.com
+- 📫 Reach me at ababu@vibrenthealth.com

 <!---
 albynbabu/albynbabu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.